The Backyard Classic –

 Elizabethtown, is located just off the Bourbon trail in central Kentucky and is easily accessed via I-65.
 Massive amounts of fun to be had along with memories to be made in the Heartland.

 The 2017 & 2018 medals – handcrafted by local artists.

 Speaking of loops… Rond points, roundabouts, and traffic circles – oh my.

-Speaking of loops, this past weekend I ran an eight hour endurance race, the Backyard Classic.
+This past weekend (Aug 2017), I ran an eight hour endurance race, the BYC in Elizabethtown, KY.
 It was a 3.25 mile trail loop that reminded me of a giant rond point (traffic circle or roundabout).

 J’ai une ampoule, une grande ampoule.
 I have a blister, a big blister.

 The goal of the race was to complete as many loops as you could in eight hours.
-I’d consider the trail moderate to hard.
-Each 3.25 mile loop consisted of two technical sections, two decent hills and two water crossings.
+I’d consider the trail moderate.
+Each 3.25 mile loop consisted of two technical sections, two small hills and two water crossings.
 The remainder was a mostly uphill meadow like trail with little shade.
 Sounds fun huh?